Myanmar’s Suu Kyi detained again — without her old support

 But since her release and return to politics, Suu Kyi has been heavily criticized for the political gamble she made: showing deference to the military while ignoring and, at times, even defending atrocities — most notably a 2017 crackdown on Rohingya Muslims that the United States and others have labeled genocide.

 When she disputed allegations at the U.N.
-International Court of Justice in at The Hague just over a year ago that army personnel killed Rohingya civilians, torched houses and raped women, Jody Williams saw it as a betrayal.
+International Court of Justice in at The Hague just over a year ago that army personnel killed Rohingya civilians, torched houses and raped women, fellow Nobel Prize winner Jody Williams saw it as a betrayal.

 “Beyond rhetoric during election campaigns, what does she really believe in?
-What does democracy mean to her?” asked Williams, a fellow Nobel Peace Prize winner for her work to ban landmines.
+What does democracy mean to her?” asked Williams, who was honored in 1997 for her work to ban landmines.

 Suu Kyi called such criticism unfair, insisting that she had never considered herself a human rights icon, and that that title had been thrust upon her.
 She had always been, she argued, a politician.